pingiun/workshop/README.md

 ## Installing git

-You can install git on windows with the [installer](https://git-scm.com/download/win)
+You can install git on windows with the [installer](https://git-scm.com/download/win), but it's generally adviced to use WSL instead.
+This gives you a "fake" Linux environment on Windows which will work more seamlessly with git.

 On Ubuntu you can run `sudo apt install git`, and on other distro's you have to adapt that command to your package manger.